3 Effective Scalping Strategies

 • Setup: Bollinger Bands (20, 2) and Stochastic (14, 5, 3).

-• Long condition: when the price breaks below the lower Bollinger Band, then closes above it, with Stochastic below 20.
+• Long condition: when the price breaks below the lower Bollinger Band, then closes above it, with the Stochastic below 20.

-• Short condition: when the price breaks above the upper Bollinger Band, then closes below it, with Stochastic above 80.
+• Short condition: when the price breaks above the upper Bollinger Band, then closes below it, with the Stochastic above 80.

 • Take profit: traders often take profits at the middle line between the Bollinger Bands before moving their stop to breakeven.
-Many also close the position when the price reaches the opposing Band.
+Many also close the position when the price reaches the opposing band.

 3. The Trend-Following ADX Strategy